New California Wildfire Grows To Over 8,000 Acres Overnight

 Several schools and roads have been closed as a result of the fire, member station KCLU reports.
 Officials said they were hopeful that the fire wouldn't grow any larger than 12,000 acres, thanks to a change in wind conditions and cooler weather.

 The Maria Fire is one of two wildfires in Ventura County.
-The smaller Easy Fire broke out Wednesday and has burned over 1,800 acres.
-The fire department says they that fire 80% contained.
+The smaller Easy Fire broke out Wednesday and has burned more than 1,800 acres.
+The fire department says they that fire is 80% contained.

-Meanwhile, hundreds of miles in the north, firefighters have 65% containment around the massive Kincade Fire, which has been active since last week and has consumed more 77,000 acres; 352 structures have been destroyed, but no fatalities have been reported.
+Meanwhile, hundreds of miles to the north, firefighters have 65% containment around the massive Kincade Fire, which has been active since last week and has consumed more than 77,000 acres; 352 structures have been destroyed, but no fatalities have been reported.
 Fire officials don't expect to fully contain the blaze until Nov.
 7.

 These are the conditions that our firefighters are currently working in.
 Shown here is OES 354, staffed by the Corona Fire Department, battling the quick moving Kincade Fire in Sonoma County. #kincadefire #oes #coronafire #sonomacounty pic.twitter.com/Hz85JJNEN3— Corona Fire Dept (@CoronaFireDept) October 29, 2019

-Earlier this week, California Governor Gavin Newsom declared a statewide emergency due to several fires and extreme weather conditions.
+Earlier this week, California Gov. Gavin Newsom declared a statewide emergency because of several fires and extreme weather conditions.

-The last half of October saw several destructive fires break out across California, forcing thousands of residents in the state to evacuate their homes.
+The last half of October saw several destructive fires break out across California, forcing thousands of residents to evacuate their homes.
 Smoke has caused large cities, such as San Francisco and Los Angeles, to issue hazardous air quality alerts.

 Environment